aloretocornidez/personal-git/health/martial-artist-nutrition.md

 **If you are not sleeping well, you will not train as well, and you will be hungrier, so make sure to sleep well.**

-- Your body percieves lack of sleep as a stressful situation, so cortisol is increased, which breaks down muscle tissue.
+- Your body perceives lack of sleep as a stressful situation, so cortisol is increased, which breaks down muscle tissue.

 ## Supplementation